James Worthington, Partner

-James is a construction lawyer with experience in both contentious and non-contentious work in respect of a large range of construction and engineering projects.
+James is a construction specialist experienced in both transactional work and advising on disputes in respect of a large range of construction, infrastructure and regeneration projects.

 James is admitted to practise in England and Wales.

 - Advising Countryside on the development of 2,600 homes at Eastern Quarry, Ebbsfleet